JKoesterich/TS_CGA/README.md

 * `--genetol/-t` - This reads in the gene tolerance score file.
 * `--genes/-e` - This reads in sets of 2.
 The first element is a newline delimited file of gene names and the second element is the column header that is added to the mutation file

+Aside from the required parameters, all other parameters are optional and any combination of parameters can be run.
+Depending on the parameter run, different columns are required in the input files that are specified in --files.
+* --anno requires the columns: Chr, VarType, and VarPosition
+* --segpat requires the file name to be specific (see details below) in addition to the column: Genotype
+* all other parameters require the column: Gene

 More information on parameters can be found below.

 ## Types of input files
 ### Mutation file `--files/-f`
 This is a tab delimited file that would contain any of the following information:
-* Mutation position
+* Mutation position (defined in the Chr and VarPosition columns)
-* Type of mutation: ins, del, snp, or mnp
+* Type of mutation: ins, del, snp, or mnp (defined in the VarType column)
-* Gene that the mutation is found in
+* Gene that the mutation is found in (defined in the Gene column)
-* Segregation pattern of the mutation if running pedigree analysis
+* Segregation pattern of the mutation if running pedigree analysis (defined in the Genotype column)

 Multiple mutation files can be run at once by specifying them on the command line explicitly or running a folder of mutation files with the `folder/path/*` notation on the command line.
 Mutation files are named by the family and the inheritance pattern if pedigree information is being run.
 Ex.
 Family1_Dominant.txt